-Why should HR care about the adult social care crisis?
+Why should HR care about the adult social care crisis?by

 HR practitioners are responsible for adapting benefits frameworks to meet changing workforce demands.
 Could adult social care vouchers be a tax-efficient solution for our ageing population?